angular/angular/guides/getting-started.md

    Importing the [`BrowserAnimationsModule`](https://angular.io/api/platform-browser/animations/BrowserAnimationsModule) into your application enables Angular's [animation system](https://angular.io/guide/animations).
 Declining this will disable most of Angular Material's animations.

-The `ng add` command will additionally perform the following configurations:
+The `ng add` command will additionally perform the following actions:

 * Add project dependencies to `package.json`
 * Add the Roboto font to your `index.html`